MV Dunedin Star: Loss

 Captain Smith's convoy then reached the beach and rescued those survivors who had not been transferred by lifeboat to Nerine.
 Smith's 11 trucks got back to Windhoek on 23 December, where the survivors stayed before continuing overland by train.
 They reached Cape Town on 28 December.

 On 17 January 1943, Captain Naude left Windhoek leading an overland convoy to recover the Ventura.
 After on-site repairs and a four-day digging effort, he finally got the plane airborne on 29 January.
 However, after only 43 minutes' flying time the aircraft developed engine trouble and crashed into the sea about 200 yards offshore near Rocky Point.
 Naude and his two fellow aircrew members survived the crash and managed to swim ashore.
 Their returning land convoy rescued them on 1 February.

-All of Dunedin Stars passengers, crew and DEMS gunners survived, thanks to the courage and resource of many rescuers by sea, air, and land.
-But it was at a high cost: one Ventura aircraft, the tug Sir Charles Elliot and two of the tug's crew were killed.
+All of Dunedin Stars passengers, crew and DEMS gunners survived, thanks to the resource of many rescuers by sea, air, and land.
+But it was at a cost: the losses of one Ventura aircraft and the tug Sir Charles Elliot, and the deaths of two of the tug's crew.

 The Court of Enquiry found Captain Lee culpable for the loss of his ship.
 Blue Star Line dismissed him and he turned to be a publican in England.
 In 1943 or 1944, Blue Star re-engaged him as the master of one of the merchant ships for one of the Allied landings in Europe.
 After this contract, Blue Star did not offer him another ship.
 He later emigrated to India, where he died shortly after his arrival.